Facts on hydrolysed (or hydrolyzed) protein diets for dogs

 Weaning away from a hydrolysed protein diet

 It’s a good idea to document the foods you’re introducing and how your dog responds.
 This helps you keep track of what works and what doesn’t.
-If your dog has a negative reaction, you’ll need to go back to just the hydrolysed diet for eight weeks.
+If your dog has a negative reaction, you’ll need to return to the hydrolysed diet until the symptoms have cleared, before starting again from step one.

 Once you’ve identified a protein and carbohydrate that your dog tolerates well, it’s time to work with a qualified nutritionist who can add supplements and additional foods to ensure your dog’s diet is balanced and address any other concerns that might come up.